metaneo1/Medicine-License/README.md

 # MedLicense

 > Online service for the Ministry of Health Department.
-With the help of this website medical facility owners all over Kyrgyzstan are able to submit documents for registration online.
+With the help of this website medical facility owners all over Kyrgyzstan are
+> able to submit documents for registration online.
+Access admin page by this link: http://admin.murtezayesil.me/
+> Acess user side by this link: http://user.murtezayesil.me/

 ---